GeorgeGabs/My-Cloud-Security-Journey/phase-1/02-cloud-basics.md

 ### Lesson 4: Cloud is Real Infrastructure

-This isn't simulation
+- This isn't simulation

-This is REAL server in Ireland
+- This is REAL server in Ireland

-REAL hackers try to break in (we found evidence!)
+- REAL hackers try to break in (I found evidence!)

-This matters!

----

 ## AWS Console Navigation